debabrata87/HsbcAssignment/README.md

 # Known Issues:
 	Once the Screen is not fed with Input ,Console takes multiple enter /new line character after the next value to accept the input again and resume.
-	This happens every time when input is not provided
+	This happens every time when input is not provided.
+It is fixed now in the 2nd commit with better Console Messages